garthvh/garthvh.github.io/_drafts/2015-5-1-Running-a-Low-Cost-3DHub.markdown

 title: Running a Low Cost 3D Hub
 categories: [3D Printing, 3DHubs]
 year: 2015
-month: 4
+month: 5
-day: 24
+day: 1
-summary: Utilize your 3D Printer to print other people's projects.
+summary: Replicate the money you spent on your printer with 3D Hubs
 ---

 After I had my Printrbot Simple Metal for about a month, I found [3D Hubs](https://www.3dhubs.com/)